Home → 21st Century Community Learning Centers

 21st Century Community Learning Centers

-The 21st Century Community Learning Centers (21st CCLC) program was established by Congress as Title IV, Part B of the Elementary and Secondary Education Act (ESEA).
-The passage of the Public Law 107-110, No Child Left Behind Act of 2001 significantly amended the ESEA to expand state and local accountability and flexibility and to stress the adoption of research-based practice, substantially changing the 21st Century Communities Learning Center program.
+The 21st Century Community Learning Centers (21st CCLC) program was established by Congress under Title IV, Part B of the Elementary and Secondary Education Act (ESEA), as amended by the No Child Left Behind Act of 2001.
+The passage of the Public Law 107-110 (NCLBA of 2001), significantly amended the ESEA to expand state and local accountability and flexibility and to stress the adoption of research-based practice, substantially changing the 21st Century Community Learning Centers program.